InsightEdge/insightedge-ctr-demo/doc/doc.md

 The goal is to maximize the revenue for every search engine query.
 Whereis the `bid` is a known value, the `probability_of_click` is not.
 Thus predicting the probability of click becomes the key task.

-Working on machine learning problems involve a lot of experiments with feature selection, feature transformation, training different models and tuning parameters.
+Working on machine learning problem involves a lot of experiments with feature selection, feature transformation, training different models and tuning parameters.
 While there are a few excellent machine learning libraries for Python and R like scikit-learn, their capabilities are typically limited to relatively small datasets that you can fit into a single machine.

 With the large datasets and/or CPU intensive workloads you may want to scale out beyond a single machine.
 And this is not a problem for InsightEdge at all, since it can scale the computation and data storage layers across many machines in the cluster.